lrkrol/SEREEGA/docs/README.md

 When a component's signal activity is simulated, all of its signals are simulated separately and then summed together before being projected through the lead field.
 It is thus possible to generate any number of signal activation patterns from the same source location using a single component, for example, as we did here, in order to add noise to an otherwise clean signal.
 Also see `utl_add_signal_tocomponent` to add an additional signal activation class to an existing component.

 The noise class can simulate different types of coloured noise: `white`, `pink`, `brown`, `blue` and `purple`.
 By default, these are generated from a Gaussian process using the DSP toolbox.
 A third-party script, not using the DSP toolbox, allows coloured noise to be generated using a uniform process as well, e.g. `white-unif`, `brown-unif`, et cetera.

+### A note on components and sources

+In EEG analyses, we may be used to speak of 'sources' in the brain to indicate specific areas that we localised on the basis of specific activity coming from that area.
+In such contexts, the concept of 'source' thus combines a number of different pieces of information.
+For SEREEGA, the word 'source' refers to the sources as they are represented in a lead field.
+They can be combined with additional information, primarily the signal, to form components.
+It is thus at the level of the component where the building blocks of the simulation are defined, by the combination of signal activations, source locations, and their orientations.

+Multiple sources can be added to one and the same component.
+In such cases, that component's signal activation is simulated once per epoch, and then projected as such from all indicated sources.
+This can be used to simulate bilateral sources, for example.
+It is also possible to add multiple signals to one and the same component, as discussed [above](#noise-and-multiple-signal-classes).

+Keep in mind that adding multiple sources to one and the same component is completely different from adding the same signal(s) to multiple different components that each have one source.
+In the former case, the exact same signal activation is projected simultaneously from all sources.
+In the latter case, separately simulated instances of the signal activation are projected from each source.

 ### Event-related spectral perturbations